igorlima/unapologetic-thoughts/pages/quick-notes.md

   - Naming your stressors is powerful.
 It takes away their power, turning them from monsters into teachers.
 Stress shows you where you need to change.
 Don't fight them; don't ignore them.
 Face them, learn from them.
     - Pain shows you where you need to grow and heal.
     - Naming your stressors is powerful.
 It takes away their power and turns them from monsters into teachers.
 Stress shows you where you need to change.
-    - “It’s not the load that breaks you down, it’s the way you carry it.”—Lena Horne
+    - "It's not the load that breaks you down, it's the way you carry it."—Lena Horne
 - Mon, Mar 03, 2025 - 2025a03m03d
   - The Magic of Starting Small
-    - __1-minute micro habits__ are so easy to do that they automatically eliminate our stupid excuses like “I don’t have time” or “It’s too hard.”
+    - __1-minute micro habits__ are so easy to do that they automatically eliminate our stupid excuses like "I don't have time" or "It's too hard."
-    - It doesn't have to push yourself, and it seemed so easy to your brain that you couldn’t find an excuse to skip it.
+    - It doesn't have to push yourself, and it seemed so easy to your brain that you couldn't find an excuse to skip it.
-      - "It felt effortless because I wasn’t forcing the changes — they happened organically."
+      - "It felt effortless because I wasn't forcing the changes — they happened organically."
-      - "One of the biggest lessons I’ve learned is that consistency matters more than intensity."
+      - "One of the biggest lessons I've learned is that consistency matters more than intensity."
 - Thu, Feb 27, 2025 - 2025a02m27d
   - bizarre psychology fact that may change how we see people
     - people will judge us based on their mood, not logic